Short answer. Use

 Who should pick Gemini CLI instead of Claude Code (and vice versa)?

-gemini command from a Cosyra container plus a personal Google sign-in
+gemini command from a Cosyra container with a paid AI Studio/Vertex

 Try Claude Code first if you live deep in the Anthropic ecosystem, you build customer-facing UI or you ship complex multi-file refactors, or you already have Claude.ai Pro and Remote Control covers your laptop workflow.
 Pair it with Cosyra for the moments your laptop is not around.